How to celebrate Halloween

 Fun and games

 For younger kids who spook easily, keep it lighthearted.
 No one wants a meltdown followed by a sleepless night.
-Read some stories – Room On The Broom or Meg And Mog are perennial favourites – or adapt some party games to give them a Halloween twist: think musical statues to a soundtrack of the Monster Mash, pin the tail on the werewolf, or pass the parcel with a cute bat toy as the prize.
-This year family-favourite Dobble has a special Harry Potter-themed edition too.
+Read some stories – Room On The Broom or Meg And Mog are perennial favourites – or adapt some party games to give them a Halloween twist: think musical statues to a soundtrack of The Monster Mash, pin the tail on the werewolf, or pass the parcel with a cute bat toy as the prize.
+Once again, family-favourite Dobble has a special Harry Potter-themed edition too.
 If you venture out, remember trick or treat buckets or a sweet tin to stash their loot in.

-Halloween wouldn’t be the same without a haul of sweets.
-Happily, the range on offer this year is more fearsome than ever with pumpkin-shaped chocolates and sweet cocktails in lab bottles.
-If the children are still keen to make use of their trick or treat buckets, arrange a spooky sweet hunt (like an Easter egg hunt) around the house.
-This is sure to appeal to little ones as much as older kids.
+Halloween is all about the sweets.
+Happily, the range on offer this year is more fearsome than ever with pumpkin-shaped biscuits and eyeball chocolates.
+If last year taught us anything, it’s that you can always arrange a spooky sweet hunt (like an Easter egg hunt) around the house – this is sure to appeal to older kids as much as little ones.

 It’s amazing the fun to be had with a box of face paints.
-With a few YouTube tutorials, you’ll be a master of skeletons, witches and ghouls.
-Add a few choice accessories and your kids will be ready for the obligatory spooky snap to share with friends and family.
+With a few YouTube tutorials, you’ll soon be a master of skeletons, witches and ghouls.
+Add a couple of choice accessories and your kids will be ready for the obligatory spooky snap to share with friends and family.
 Happy Halloween!